 A conciliation procedure is different.
 The conciliator presides over the proceedings and assists the parties through dialogue, but may also present proposals for settlement and advise on the likely outcome of and the uncertainties associated with arbitration.

 The mediators and conciliators that the Arbitration Board use have an educational and professional background that qualifies them to act as mediators and conciliators, and they also have experience from the relevant industry.
 This is one of the reasons why the Board’s mediators are referred to as building mediators.
 Conciliators will often have experience from appointments as technical arbitrators, specialist experts or expert appraisers at the Arbitration Board.

 Before commencement of mediation or conciliation it is useful to have a brief preparatory telephone meeting between the parties, possibly assisted by their counsels, in order to discuss the mediation or conciliation process and fix the time of the mediation or conciliation meeting, which must be held no later than ten working days after the appointment of the mediator or conciliator.
 It is important that the parties or their counsels have an opportunity to discuss the process with the mediator or conciliator, including whether a brief statement of the facts of the dispute and documentation are needed.
 The number of documents should be kept to a minimum in mediation and conciliation procedures.

-In the event of a successful outcome, an agreement is drafted and signed by the parties.
-If the outcome is not successful, it will be necessary to resolve the dispute in some other way, which will typically be in the form of an arbitration case.
-The parties are likely to find that the preceding conciliation or mediation has reduced the areas of disagreement and has reduced the scale of the case.
+In the event of a successful outcome of the mediation or conciliation process, an agreement is drafted and signed by the parties.
+If the process is unsuccessful, it will be necessary to resolve the dispute in some other way, which will typically be in the form of arbitration.
+In such a scenario, the parties will often find that the preceding mediation or conciliation has reduced the points in dispute and hence the scale of the case.